-Attorney’s in Texas are probably more protected than the President of the United States, whom, as we now know, is being defended by the judiciary e.g. Mitch McConnell and the Federalist Society have taken over full control of the courts by appointing hundreds of ‘conservative’ judges.
+Attorney’s in Texas are probably more protected than the former President of the United States, whom, as we now know, was defended by the judiciary e.g. Mitch McConnell and the Federalist Society have taken over full control of the courts by appointing hundreds of ‘conservative’ judges.
 We recently wrote about a quite dredge.ful [dreadful] opinion by the Texas Supreme Court relative to attorney immunity and this latest opinion is also “dancin’ with those that brung ya‘”.* In other words, the Texas judicial system is still as corrupt today as it was 32 years ago.

 *Watch 60 minutes video

 MONEY BUYS TEXAS JUSTICE SAYS FORMER TEXAS SUPREME COURT CHIEF JUSTICE (2019)

 LAW FIRM IMMUNE DESPITE DESTROYING EVIDENCE IN AUTO ACCIDENT DEATH CASE

 The Texas Supreme Court cut short claims that the law firm’s experts illegally destroyed key evidence in a wrongful death case, holding that attorney immunity applies.
 The Texas Supreme court opinion below details the reasons behind their latest decision.